 - Whole school community is informed of school behaviour expectations via assemblies, school newsletters, emails and our electronic sign board. - School leadership team, culture committee and student support team members regularly provide information to staff and parents, and support each other by sharing successful practices. - Staff participation in professional development programs addressing proactive and preventative processes and strategies in the area pf positive behaviour support. - Individual Positive Behaviour Support Plans and Traffic Light Support Plans are developed with students, parents and relevant specialists (for those students who demonstrate repeated inappropriate or unacceptable behaviour).
-These provide a differentiated, personal framework of positive behaviour expectations and actions, enabling staff to provide consistent strategies or adjustments across all learning environments. - Participation in awareness raising events such as 'Day for Daniel' and 'Say no to Bullying' to help educate our students about the important of personal safety and respectful relationships. - Cyber Safety sessions for students - Units based on the Australian curriculum which cover personal safety and strategies to keep themselves and others safe. - Students are taught and encouraged to 'Do the 5', a strategy for being aware and dealing with personal safety situation.
-The aim of the strategy is for students to follow a simple process to handle students they perceive to be bullying or when dealing with disputes and quarrels in a nonviolent way.
+These provide a differentiated, personal framework of positive behaviour expectations and actions, enabling staff to provide consistent strategies or adjustments across all learning environments. - Participation in awareness raising events such as 'Day for Daniel' and 'Say No to Bullying' to help educate our students about the importance of personal safety and respectful relationships. - Cyber Safety sessions for students - Units based on the Australian Curriculum which cover personal safety and strategies to keep themselves and others safe. - Students are taught and encouraged to 'Do the 5', a strategy for being aware and dealing with personal safety situation.
+The aim of the strategy is for students to follow a simple process to handle students they perceive to be bullying or when dealing with disputes and quarrels in a non-violent way. - 5 Step Conflict Resolution - 1.
+Ignore - 2.
+Talk friendly - 3.
+Talk firmly - 4.
+Walk away - 5.
+Report. - Our Responsible Behaviour Plan outlines our system for facilitating positive behaviours, preventing problem behaviour and responding to unacceptable behaviours. - Key behaviour messages are backed up through reinforcement, providing students with feedback for engaging in expected school behaviour.